xvdp/vidi/README.md

 *   Linux only (for windows replace 'ffmpeg' with 'ffmpeg.exe' in vidi.ff.py - untested)
 *   requires ffmpeg installed in system

 Rewrittien to handle FourCC including correctly reading and higher bits formats 10,12,14 and 16 bit files.
-FourCC formats can be read
+FourCC formats can be read and output to numpy or torch without RGB conversion, useful for learning grayscale and color separately.

+Used with ffmpeg versions 3.4 & 4.2
 ---

 ### classes